timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/image-template.md

           server: harbor.emea.end2end.link
           repository: tap-wkld
 ```
-In addition we also define parameters for the resource with the configuration of a registry server and repository where we want to push our container images to.
-As we are setting them with `params[*].value` instead of `params[*].default`, they are not overridable by the global ClusterSupplyChain resource's params and the Workload params.
+In addition, we also define parameters for the resource with the configuration of a registry server and repository to which we want to push our container images.
+As we are setting them with `params[*].value` instead of `params[*].default`, they are not overridable by the global ClusterSupplyChain resource's and the Workload params.

 With all the data we need, we can configure our ClusterImageTemplate resource.
 ```editor:append-lines-to-file